Web.com: Acquisitions

 Web.com has partnered with other companies to enhance its offerings to customers.
 In 2009, Web.com partnered with Chase Paymentech to provide payment processing services, as well as First Data to offer e-commerce, online marketing, and payment processing solutions to businesses.
 In 2014, MasterCard and Web.com partnered to feature the former's Simplify Commerce solution, which launched in 2013, as a preferred payment provider.
 According to the National Federation of Independent Business, Sam's Club partnered with Web.com in 2015 to offer online marketing services to small business owners.
 In February 2017, Domain Name Wire reported that Web.com gave away 375,000 .xyz domains to its customers, as part of an agreement with the top-level domain's registry, which received an advertising credit worth $3 million.

 On June 21, 2018, Web.com announced an agreement to be acquired by an affiliate of Siris Capital Group, LLC.
 The agreement was for $25.00 per share in an all cash deal valued at approximately $2 billion.
 On August 6, 2018, Web.com announced an amended agreement to be acquired by an affiliate of Siris Capital Group, LLC for a revised amount of $28.00 per share in Cash and at the end of the "Go Shop" period.

 Web.com merged with Endurance Web Presence to form a new company named Newfold Digital in 2021.
 Newfold Digital is a joint venture between Clearlake Capital, owner of Endurance Web Presences since 2021 and Siris Capital Group.
 In January 2019, Sharon Rowlands was named CEO.

-During Oracle's Q2 2025 earnings call on March 10, 2025, Chairman Larry Ellison revealed that Newfold Digital, the parent company of Web.com, is migrating to Oracle Cloud alongside other companies like CrowdStrike and Palo Alto Networks to enhance security and boost performance.

-In June 2025, Newfold Digital officially integrated the Web.com brand into Network Solutions, redirecting Web.com visitors to Network Solutions' login page.
-As part of a strategic reorganization, Newfold Digital divided its operations into two divisions: the Network Solutions Group, led by Christina Clohecy, encompassing brands like Network Solutions, Register.com, Domain.com, MarkMonitor, and Crazy Domains; and the Bluehost Group, headed by Sachin Puri, overseeing hosting brands.